What is payment authorisation, and how does it work?

 How does the payment authorisation process work?

-The process begins when a customer initiates a purchase.
-This could be through swiping their card at a point-of-sale terminal or entering their payment details online.
-The payment gateway captures these details and prepares them for authorisation.
+The transaction process begins when a customer initiates a purchase, either by swiping their card at a point-of-sale terminal or entering payment details online.
+Initially, the payment gateway captures the customer’s payment information and encrypts it to ensure security, thereby preparing it for authorization.

-Once the acquiring bank receives the payment request, it forwards it to the card issuer (the bank that issued the customer’s card).
-The issuer checks the validity of the card details, ensures that the account has sufficient funds, and verifies that the transaction is not flagged as fraudulent.
+Subsequently, the payment gateway securely transmits the encrypted details to the acquiring bank, which is the merchant’s bank.
+Once the acquiring bank receives the payment request, it forwards the transaction details to the card issuer, the bank that issued the customer’s card.
+At this stage, the issuer validates the transaction by checking the card details, confirming the customer has sufficient funds, and verifying that the transaction is legitimate and not flagged as fraudulent.

 What are the types of payment authorisation?